A pair of hands facing palm upright holding a paper chain of people figures holding hands in pink and white paper.

 Refugee Welcome Programme

-The funded organisations are working in close partnership with Local Authorities and other voluntary and community sector services to respond to this challenge.
+The funded organisations worked in close partnership with Local Authorities and other voluntary and community sector services to respond to this challenge.

 We want to design homelessness out of the asylum system in Greater Manchester so that refugees in our city region can settle, live well, and thrive.
 Taking a targeted approach to working with people who have recently left asylum accommodation and those who are still within the asylum system, is crucial to achieving this aim.